tomaszek1989/SCCMDocs.pl-pl/sccm/mdm/deploy-use/create-compliance-policy.md

     * Android 4.0+
     * Samsung Knox Standard 4.0+

-* **Wymagaj hasła do odblokowania bezczynnego urządzenia** (aktualizacja 1602).
-Można wymagać od użytkowników podania hasła do dostępu do zablokowanego urządzenia.
+* **Wymagaj hasła do odblokowania bezczynnego urządzenia** — można wymagać od użytkowników podania hasła do dostępu do zablokowanego urządzenia.

   **Obsługiwane na:**
   * Windows Phone 8+